 The Arctic Ocean covers an area of 5,440,000 square miles within the Arctic north polar region, making it the smallest of the world's five oceans.
 However, although recognized as an ocean by the International Hydrographic Organization, some oceanographers consider it to be a sea rather than an ocean.
 The Arctic Ocean reaches a depth of 18,050 feet at its deepest point, but has a much shallower average depth of 3,240 feet.
 The Arctic Ocean is unique in it almost surrounded by North America and Eurasia.
-Six nations have a coastline along the Arctic Ocean: the United States, Iceland, Norway, Canada, Russia, and Greenland.
+Countries with coastlines in the Arctic Ocean are:

 The United States (US) has coastline on the Arctic Ocean in the state of Alaska.
 According to the US government, the country's coastline on the Arctic Ocean is approximately 1060 miles long.
 This coastline with the Arctic is extremely important to the US since it is the site of the country's northernmost point, which is Point Barrow, Alaska.
 In addition to being the most northerly point in the US, Point Barrow is also significant since it marks the boundary between the Beaufort Sea and the Chukchi Sea, which oceanographers consider as the marginal seas of the Arctic Ocean.
 Some key places on the American coast of the Arctic Ocean include Prudhoe Bay and the city of Utqiaġvik.
 Prudhoe Bay is important because it is considered the unofficial end of the northern section of the Pan-American Highway, and also attracts tourists, most of whom are looking to observe the tundra.